AsexyLordRevan/Asexy_Dots/README.md

 These files must be symlinked into various directories.
 More instructions are located in Install.md

-The .sync.sh function will sync colours across everything, and can be used as a command with an alias, just add this line to your .zshrc (or .bashrc)
+The .sync.sh script will sync colours across everything, and can be used as a command with an alias, just add this line to your .zshrc (or .bashrc)

 `alias sync="~/.sync.sh"`

+Be warned as it will kill and restart waybar, so make sure that your config files work before running it.